 Pip is a tool used to install Python packages and modules to the operating system.
-Pip is cross-platform where the same command can be used for both Linux, Windows, MacOSX, etc. In this tutorial, we will install Pip on Windows in different ways.
+Pip is a cross-platform tool where the same commands can be used for both Linux, Windows, MacOSX, etc. In this tutorial, we will install Pip on Windows in different ways.

 Download and Install Python

 In order to install Pip, the Python should be already installed.
 We can install Python with the following installation file which is for Python3.

 After clicking the installation file we will see the following screen where we can provide some installation configuration.
 Before clicking

 Install Now to start installation we will check the